 If your palm is facing down to the ground then usually the radius bone will break and the bit nearest your wrist will be pushed upwards.
 This is called a 'Colles' fracture', named after Dr Colles who first described it in 1814.
 This pictures shows what a Colles' fracture looks like from the outside:

-By Dsprenkels, via Wikimedia Commons
+By Dsprenkels, CC BY-SA 4.0, via Wikimedia Commons

 A Colles' fracture doesn't necessarily need an operation.
 It can be manipulated back into position under local anaesthetic (a doctor can inject numbing medicine into your arm so it doesn't hurt, then move the bones back into position), then put into plaster cast for about six weeks.